bb515/diffusionjax/README.md

 ## Installation
 The package requires Python 3.8+.
-First, it is recommended to [create a new python virtual environment](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands).
-DiffusionJAX depends on JAX.
-Because the JAX installation is different depending on your CUDA version, DiffusionJAX does not list JAX as a dependency in `setup.py`.
+First, it is recommended to [create a new python virtual environment](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands). diffusionjax depends on JAX.
+Because the JAX installation is different depending on your CUDA version, diffusionjax does not list JAX as a dependency in `setup.py`.
 First, [follow these instructions](https://github.com/google/jax#installation) to install JAX with the relevant accelerator support.
 Then, `pip install diffusionjax` or for developers,
 - Clone the repository `git clone git@github.com:bb515/diffusionjax.git`